 When she and Jamie both make the varsity team, Alex pushes even harder until she gets nosebleeds, urinates on herself, and worst of all, her grades begin to falter.
 She somehow finds time to sort of date her physics TA / local band member, Dani (Dilone).
 He grows increasingly concerned about Alex’s deteriorating mental state (“Just like in high school, all for high fives at the podium…”).
 This all culminates in… well, I won’t reveal that here, but I will say that perhaps Alex discovers herself, in a way.

 “…Alex joins the university’s rowing team, instantly setting her mind on becoming the best…”

-Rowing itself is beautifully depicted, needle-like boats calmly piercing still waters, in direct contrast to the brutality of the training process.
+The rowing itself is beautifully depicted, needle-like boats calmly piercing still waters, in direct contrast to the brutality of the training process.
 You can almost smell all the sweat (there’s a lot of it), feel the accelerated heartbeat, wince at the bruises and cuts and sores.
 Placing humans against water, and by extension against themselves, the film itself becomes an elemental force, greatly aided by Fuhrman’s fierce commitment to the role, as obsessive as Alex’s commitment to winning.

 The Novice screened at the 2021 Tribeca Film Festival.

-"…approach resembles that of the rowers: no-nonsense, deliberate, focused"
+"…her approach resembles that of the rowers: no-nonsense, deliberate, focused"